-16 detained after West Ham fans attacked in Prague
+16 held after attack on West Ham fans in Prague

-West Ham: fans attacked by Fiorentina supporters before Europa Conference League final
+West Ham: Fans attacked by Fiorentina supporters before Europa Conference League final

 Last updated on .From the section West Ham

-Czech police have detained several people after West Ham fans were attacked by Fiorentina supporters before the Europa Conference League final in Prague.
+Czech police have detained 16 people after West Ham fans were attacked by Fiorentina supporters before the Europa Conference League final in Prague.

 Three people were injured in a bar in Rytirska Street, with police confirming an officer had also been attacked during the incident.